YoungHaKim7/Rust_Tutorial_Full_course/09_Parallelism_Concurrency_Async_Rust/05_Thread_per_Core_async/README.md

     - https://github.com/DataDog/glommio
     - 관련 논문 https://penberg.org/papers/tpc-ancs19.pdf

-# The thread-per-core approach, discussed in §III,
-- iii) the time for a response to arrive on the NIC from the thread
-  - aims to reduce application latency by addressing the issues of CPU affinity, thread synchronization, and OS interfaces.

 # Latency vs Throughput | System Design Essentials | Be A Better Dev

 - Latency (비슷한 개념들 Ping or Log or Connection or Delay)